 Taylor's performance of Leslie was instrumental in changing the way people viewed female characters in Texas films.
-Leslie Benedict was full of strength and challenged the traditional Bick Benedict to better the conditions of his Mexican-American staff.
-Giant is an incredibly accurate portrayal of the ranching lifestyle in West Texas and the family traditions that were common in the deep South.
+Leslie Benedict was full of strength and challenged the traditional Bick Benedict to better the conditions for his Mexican-American staff.
+Giant is an incredibly accurate portrayal of the ranching lifestyle in West Texas and the family traditions that were common there.

 Read More: The 22 Most Iconic Movies Filmed in Texas

 Giant was filmed in the West Texas town of Marfa in the Summer of 1955, roughly six hours outside of Austin.
 Fans would flock to the small town during production to see its stars in between takes.
 According to Texas Monthly, Elizabeth Taylor was incredibly generous with her time to fans and would regularly sign autographs and pose for photos even after filming for hours in the hot Texas heat.

 Director George Stevens went above and beyond during filming, capturing so much footage for the Warner Brothers film that it took a full year to edit down to its lengthy running time of over three hours.
 But despite going millions over budget, Giant ended up being a major box office hit and even set a record for Warner Bros that wasn't broken until the late '70s.
 The film earned both Dean and Hudson nominations for Best Actor, but Dean's performance really stands out as not only the best of his career but one of the best of all time.